Usman-A-Iqbal/-Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM-Machine-Lea/README.md

 ```bash
 git clone https://github.com/Usman-A-Iqbal/Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM
 ```
-> Note: The notebook was deigned to run on Google Colab cloud service
+> Note: The notebook was designed to run on Google Colab cloud service
 >

 # Tools and Technologies